Freezer Door Martini with Lemon Bitters

 These freezer door cocktails are a total game changer for dinner party drinks.
 All you do is mix everything together in a bottle, freeze it for a few hours, and voilà.
 Martinis for all.

-- Vermouth – there is a dry versus sweet vermouth debate amongst martini fans, but personally, I like dry vermouth.
+You also need vermouth.
+There is a dry versus sweet vermouth debate amongst martini fans, but personally, I like dry vermouth.
 And it’s the most traditional option!
 Again, pick something high-quality.

 Mix it up